 All that is recorded is an email address and information for billing along with some anonymous statistical data.
 For example, this can include crash reports, statistical and performance data, and other similar stats.

-Surfshark is a fast VPN—under certain circumstances.
-In our tests, we didn't experience any connection issues whatsoever, and the connection speeds were actually quicker than usual.
+Surfshark is a definitely fast VPN.
+In our tests, we didn't experience any connection issues whatsoever, and the connection speeds were good.

-Making up for the somewhat lacklustre performance figures, though, is Surfshark’s excellent streaming capabilities.
-Many other VPN providers make this claim, but don't live up to their promises; Surfshark is different.
+Complementing that excellent performance is Surfshark’s near-perfect streaming capabilities.
+Many other VPN providers make claims about unblocking streaming sites but don't live up to their promises; Surfshark is different.

 Overall, Surfshark is a seriously competent streaming VPN, and we highly recommend it for getting the most out of your subscriptions.(opens in new tab)